DAVID A. McCONNELL

 TEACHING AND RESEARCH AREAS:

-My current teaching interests are Introductory Physical Geology, Earth Science, and graduate courses focusing on research in science education.
+My current teaching interests are Introductory Physical Geology (MEA 101, 110) and graduate courses focusing on research in science education (Discipline-based Education Research in the Geosciences, MEA 507).

 Gerwing, J., McConnell, D., Stearns, D., and Adair, S., 2007, Critical thinking for civic thinking in science: Academic Exchange Quarterly, v.
 11, # 3, p.
 160-164.